quintusdias/hdfeos_python_zoo/README.md

 Anaconda
 ========
 Anaconda is ideal for the Windows platform although the netcdf4 library was not compiled with hdf4 support.
-It will work with HDF5 examples only.
+The H5PY package that is installed by default will read HDF5 swath files, and the gdal package (not installed by default) will read both HDF4 and HDF5 grid files.
+The HDF4 swath files cannot currently be read.

     $ conda install basemap
     $ conda install netcdf4
+    $ conda install gdal

 Mac
 ===